 More details soon

-Join Classical Pursuits director Melanie Blake or longtime San Francisco Great Books Council leader Louise DiMattio for a one-hour discussion of a classic or contemporary short story, with a selection that changes weekly.
+Join Classical Pursuits director Melanie Blake or longtime San Francisco Great Books Council leaders Louise DiMattio or Louise Morgan for a one-hour discussion of a classic or contemporary short story, with a selection that changes weekly.
 Explore a range of authors and genres.
-All stories will be freely accessible online.
 Bring your favourite drink and enjoy chatting with other readers.

 How to join Friday Flash Fiction: Email Melanie to RSVP if you do not already have the recurring Zoom link.
 Please keep the Zoom link handy.